Johns-Costa/learning-to-count/README.md

 - ##### Caterpillar

-  -Under the play area there is a Caterpillar with 20 body parts.
+  - Under the play area there is a Caterpillar with 20 body parts.
-  -The body part changes color when the number on the pattern is chosen.
+  - The body part changes color when the number on the pattern is chosen.

   ![Level 2 desktop](assets/images/Level-2-desktop.png)
   ![Level 2 tablet](assets/images/Level-2-tablet.png)